-Your role as a supervisor is central to the management and development of one of the College’s most important resources, our student work force.
+Your role as a supervisor is central to the management and development of one of the University’s most important resources, our student work force.
 This manual is designed to help you in that task.

 The manual, as you have surely noticed from the pull-down links on the left, is rather lengthy.
 Do not be intimidated.
 We cover students working on different payrolls, reproduce federal and state regulations, and provide information useful to new supervisors with limited experience in supervision.
 Some material requires careful reading, but much may be familiar to experienced supervisors.
 The pull-down links are designed to help you find the material you need quickly.
 Use your browser’s “back” button to return to the pull-down links.

 All parts of this first section, I. Procedures, should be read carefully by all supervisors.
 This describes how to make the system work for you to your department’s maximum benefit.

 The second section, II.
 Policies, may be skimmed, with attention paid to headings.
 Familiarity with the topics will allow you to find the detailed information you need to resolve individual situations.

 Everyone should be familiar with the Forms.
 A complete reading of the manual can be completed in less than an hour.
 The suggestions above can even reduce that.
 When you consider the amount of work your students can accomplish, it is not a great deal of time.